iggym/Swift-Conventions-Style-Guide/README.md

 ```

 ## Naming Swift Modules
-* Use Pascal Case for modules
+* Use Pascal Case for modules.
-* Namespacing is implicit in swift,
+* Namespacing is implicit in swift.
-* No class prefixes needed
+* No class prefixes needed.

 Swift Module names are Pascal Case.
 All classes (etc) are implicitly scoped by the module (Xcode target) they are in.